nmcguinness/2022_3DGED_GDApp/README.md

 ### Bugs
 - [ ] FirstPersonController rotation
 - [ ] Bug on GameObject::GetComponent<>() see FOVCameraController
+- [x] PerfUtility is not updating FPS - Fixed - base.Update() was accidentally removed
 ### To Do - Week 5
 - [x] Explain two project setup (one app, one engine)
 - [x] Explain Camera, Transform, Component